 Chimpanzees live in large communities that frequently breakup into smaller parties to go looking for scarce food before getting back together again.
 Trackers often split up to follow these splinter groups which can lead to confusion if the chimps lead them back to the main group.
 Mountain gorillas live in a relatively stable group with plenty of food.

 There is a one hour limit to how much time you can spend watching a mountain gorilla group.
 However visitors can spend more time with a chimpanzee community depending on which place and country they choose to go tracking.

 Only 8 people can see a gorilla family in a day while 6 people can see a chimpanzee community in two daily shifts.

-Chimpanzee trekking is similar to gorilla tracking in that you need permits to take part in the activity.
+Chimpanzee and gorilla tracking are similar in that you need permits to take part in both activities.
 However gorilla permits cost much more than chimpanzee permits

 There is an age limit requirement for visitors planning to take part in both chimpanzee and gorilla trekking – Usually 15 years and above.